pythonanywhere/help_pages/articles/FastHTML.md

 Breaking that down:

-* `/home/YOURUSERNAME/.virtualenvs/fasthtml_venv/bin/uvicorn` is the path to uvicorn in your virtualenv
+* `/home/YOURUSERNAME/.virtualenvs/fasthtml_venv/bin/uvicorn` is the path to uvicorn in your virtualenv.
+Uvicorn is an ASGI container program -- it can run any ASGI-based Python web framework, like FastHTML, FastAPI, or recent versions of Django.
 * `my_fasthtml.main:app` is telling uvicorn, which is running in your home directory `~`, to load up the ASGI app called `app` from the file `my_fasthtml/main.py`
 * `--uds $DOMAIN_SOCKET` is telling uvicorn to listen for incoming requests on a unix domain socket -- the location of that socket is provided by our system in the environment variable `DOMAIN_SOCKET`